cyanreg/cyanrip/README.md

 ---------------
 By default, track 1 pregap is ignored, while any other track's pregap is merged into the previous track.
 This is identical to EAC's default behaviour.

-You can override what's done with each pregap on a per-track basis using the -p *number*=*action* argument.
+You can override what's done with each pregap on a per-track basis using the `-p track_number=action` argument.
 This argument must be specified separately for each track.

 | *action* | Description                                |
 |----------|--------------------------------------------|